 For this 3rd week, it has been all about the Accent Wall.
 I knew from the beginning I wanted to bring in some sort of texture.
 The space is small but has 13 ft ceilings.
 The texture will add some warmth to the room.
 Because we already have a vertical wood wall and a skinny wood wall in this house, any type of wood accent walls were out.
 I also felt I wanted to add a very causal nod towards the nautical.
 So with texture in mind, I began to search.
 One day, while traveling in the UK, I was googling ideas for accent walls and found this wallpaper on a UK decor site by a company called Direct Wallpapers.

 Although this is photographed rope made into wallpaper, I immediately thought real ROPE!!!
 YESSSSSS.
-Hubs will love this! ;) To my surprise he did and immediately set to work figuring out how to attach it to the wall.
+Hubs will love this! 😉 To my surprise, he did and immediately set to work figuring out how to attach it to the wall.
 Side note: My Husband is an Engineer.
-His first instinct is always "how" while mine is to run for the glue gun and then I am ready to go.
+His first instinct is always “how,” while mine is to run for the glue gun, and then I am ready to go.

-WARNING: This was extremely time consuming and we ran into a few snags.
+WARNING: This was extremely time-consuming, and we ran into a few snags.

-3. Did I mention it's time consuming!
+3. Did I mention it’s time-consuming!

-We then installed the plywood using drywall anchors to attach each section to the wall.
+Next we installed the plywood using drywall anchors to attach each section to the wall.

-We haven't decided if we are going to finish the edges next to the wall or not.
+I’ve been asked several times about the shelf attached.
+Here is the link to the leather we used for the leather straps and the shelf We haven’t decided if we are going to finish the edges next to the wall or not.
 We could run a piece of rope or perhaps something else??
 We will figure that out in the next week.
 Next up is the countertop for the washer and dryer.
 We have decided to go with a wood counter instead of the original plan of concrete.
 I think I will like the wood against the gorgeous Navy cabinets.